Testosterone Gel and Androgen Deficiency

 - stunted growth

 Prevent testosterone gel transfers to others.
-Always apply the gel before getting dressed, and make sure it’s completely dry to avoid transfer to clothing.
-Once applied, wash your hands thoroughly, and clean the application area if you expect any skin-to-skin contact.
-If you suspect accidental product contact with a woman or child, make sure they wash their skin right away and call a doctor.
+Always apply the gel before getting dressed, and make sure it’s scorched to avoid transfer to clothing.
+Once used, wash your hands thoroughly, and clean the application area if you expect any skin-to-skin contact.
+If you suspect accidental product contact with a woman or child, ensure they wash their skin immediately and call a doctor.